z0rzi/dev-dive/README.md

 Disclaimers:
 - This is a study group, not a class or a course.
 - Some topics might be too advanced for absolute beginners.
 Although all levels are welcome, make sure to acquire a basic understanding of the topic before coming.

+---

+### Ideas for future events:
+- Use of LLMs in programming
+- Functional programming VS OOP
+- Javascript performances and memory
+- The event loop